 We are committed to listening to and learning from those we serve.
 In this interview, we meet Jean* a client with a program that supports people recovering from mental illness.

 How would you describe yourself?

-What were some of the key experiences in your life?
+What are some of the key experiences that have shaped your life?

 What do you put your faith in?

 I had to put my faith in myself and trust that I could do it by myself.
 But I also had to trust that there was something holding me up that was more than myself.
 I had been looking for a person to do that for me and no human being can, on their own, fix someone completely.
 So I had to trust that there was a reason behind this; that I was given this life experience to learn something.

 It has taught me about all sorts of discriminations and people who are marginalised.
 I have gained a lot from it but I had to come through a process before I could reach this point.
 Before that I just hated it, every aspect of it.
 I was full of rage.
 I was raging against the people who were caring for me.
 Even the idea of a God, I was raging against it because I was like ‘how dare they do this to me, how dare this happen to me'.
 I had to kind of flip it around.

 Do you think the church has a role in supporting people who have mental illness?